So You Want to Become a Medical Writer?

 It’s a growing list of books, courses, and articles that help answer your questions about medical writing.

-Whether you are not sure if it’s right for you or you want to jump right in, we have put together some of the most useful resources around for you.
+Whether you are not sure if it's right for you or you want to jump right in, we have put together some useful medical writing resources around for you.

 Further Reading